katipo/kakama/README.md

 ### Basic Installation
 * Clone
   * git clone git://github.com/katipo/kakama.git
 * Create databases
   * mysql> create database kakama;
   * mysql> grant all on kakama.* to 'kakama'@'localhost' identified by 'kakama';
 * Configure
   * cp config/database.yml.example config/database.yml
   * Adjust config/database.yml as needed
 * Prepare
   * bundle install
   * rake db:setup
   * rake db:seed_fu
   * whenever --update-crontab
   * ruby script/delayed_job start
 * Run
   * rails server

 ### Known issues:
   * Date selectors on event page don't show
-    * delete config/initializers/new_rails_defaults.rb
+  * TODO: Delete config/initializers/new_rails_defaults.rb
-    * Fix paging
+  * TODO: Fix paging
+  * TODO: Check venue create link.
+It's running as XHR and badly formatted.
+  * TODO: Check other TODO buried in code

+### Notes for peer review:
+  * Please could you check all changes to the features/ folder?
+I want to be sure that I haven't relaxed any important rules.
+  * In particular, one change to the RolesController and VenuesController is that when validation prevents deletion, an error is not returned, but a message is displayed.
+Is this acceptable?